-Possible long-term effects of emotional & psychological abuse
+Possible long-term effects of emotional & psychological abuse ľ Anxiety Chronic pain • Guilt Ī Insomnia Social withdrawal • Loneliness.

 Studies show that severe emotional abuse can be as powerful as physical abuse.
 Over time, both can contribute to low self-esteem and depression.
 Victims of emotional & psychological abuse can also suffer from the following: